-Phil started PC Trask in 2005 with an idea: Innovative and game-changing environmental solutions are possible if you envision success, reject failure, and apply diligence.
+Phil started PC Trask with the idea that innovative and game-changing environmental solutions are possible if you envision success, reject failure, and apply diligence.
 This is exactly what Phil and his team strive to accomplish every day.
-Phil’s expertise is natural resource policy, planning, and management, particularly in salmon-related recovery efforts around the Pacific Northwest.
-Geographically, PC Trask calls the Columbia River estuary home, however, Phil and his staff work throughout Washington and Oregon on a spectrum of natural resource issues.
+Phil’s expertise in developing natural resource policy, recovery planning, and establishing regional restoration strategies have helped shape regional salmon-related recovery efforts over the past 25 years.

-Eileen applies her background in environmental policy and her understanding of natural systems to provide clients with insightful analyses and strong products.
-She has over 15 years of experience in analyzing the potential environmental impacts of actions and translating scientific information and policy into understandable guidance documents.
-Eileen’s open-minded approach to issues helps clients attain a common understanding among stakeholders with differing objectives.
+Eileen has over 20 years of experience leading teams in the analysis of environmental impacts of proposed actions.
+She is skilled at translating policy and scientific information into understandable guidance documents.
+Eileen’s collaborative approach helps clients attain a common understanding among stakeholders with diverse perspectives.

 Prior to joining PC Trask, Eileen conducted endangered species' consultations and permitting for the US Fish and Wildlife Service and NOAA Fisheries.
 With the Fish and Wildlife Service, she co-authored the Region One Recovery Permit Handbook, which served as a model for permit programs across the nation.
 Other experience includes work for NOAA’s National Marine Sanctuaries and National Estuarine Research Reserves and the formation of a local educational foundation.
-Eileen has a Master of Science in Zoology from the University of Maryland, with a focus on Marine and Estuarine Environmental Sciences.
-Life with two teenage sons is a frequent reminder of the surprises inherent in all natural systems.
+Eileen has a Master of Science in Zoology from the University of Maryland.
+She enjoys biking through Portland, watching the mood of the Willamette River as it changes by day and season.

 Katie evaluates habitat restoration projects by performing GIS analyses to assess ecological impacts and project feasibility, creating cartographic figures to visualize restoration actions, and conducting field work to monitor site conditions.
 With over 5 years of academic and professional GIS experience, including her thesis work conducting remote sensing analysis to study the changing relationships between snow, wildfire, and vegetation in the face of climate change, Katie offers a unique perspective to PC Trask.
 In addition to geospatial analysis, Katie also excels at writing and plays a key role in collaborating with coworkers to develop reports for PC Trask’s various clients.